coolsamson7/service/README.md

 The component implementation adds the necessary details in order to establish a remote connection, by
 * returning a channel type ( here "rest" )
 * the address
-* and health endpoints that are usually called by different kind of registries
+* and http health endpoints that are usually called by different kind of registries

 ```
-@ComponentHost(health = "/api/test-health")
+@ComponentHost(health = "/api/health")
 @RestController
 @RequestMapping("/api")
 class TestComponentImpl : AbstractComponent(), TestComponent {
     // override AbstractComponent

     @ResponseBody
-    @GetMapping("/test-health")
+    @GetMapping("/health")
     override val health: ComponentHealth
         get() = ComponentHealth.UP